Click on any of the stages of the grant cycle for full details.

 Your record of managing grants, turning forms in on time and itemizing spent funds are part of your organization’s funding history.
 Your funding history is shared with grant review panelists each time you submit a new application.
 A favorable funding history improves your application’s overall rating.
-For instructions on how to manage your grant select one of the following options.

 Any grantee shall promptly notify the State in writing of any significant changes in the organization’s structure, leadership or financial circumstances that could affect services provided under the grant contract resulting from this application.